brunohce/SimplENM/README.md

 I use CBI as the main metric and to weight means, and TSS and AUC as better than random metrics.

 ### I guess that's the basic you need to run the script.
-Again, if you have any doubts or suggestions write to me @didelphisaurita
+Again, if you have any doubts or suggestions write to me brunohcevaldt@gmail.com